nperry02/TicTacToe/README.md

 Created a one page Tic Tac Toe app using HTML, CSS, and Javascript.
 There are 4 files, showing the progression I made throughout the project. ttt4.html is the final product.

+Can be played here: https://nathanielp.sgedu.site/hw4/ttt4.html

 ttt1.html:
   Built a tic tac toe board using HTML and CSS.
 Created the 3 x3 grid of squares without using table.